kriszyp/lmdb-js/README.md

 You can set a version by using the `version` argument in `put` calls.
 You can later update data and ensure that the data will only be updated if the version matches the expected version by using the `ifVersion` argument.
 When retrieving entries, you can access the version number by calling `getLastVersion()`.

 ## Shared Structures
 Shared structures are mechanism for storing the structural information about objects stored in database in a way that can be resused across of the data in database, for much more efficient storage and faster retrieval of data when storing objects that have the same or similar structures (note that this is only available using the default MessagePack encoding, using the msgpackr package).
 We highly recommend using this when storing structured objects in lmdb-store.
 When enabled, when data is stored, any structural information (the set of property names) is automatically generated and stored in separate entry to be reused for storing and retrieving all data for the database.
 To enable this feature, simply specify the key where lmdb-store can store the shared structures.
-We recommend using a binary key outside of the range of the standard JS values (which start at byte 5):
+We recommend using symbols as a metadata key, as they are outside of the range of the standard JS primitive values:
 ```
 let myStore = open('my-store', {
-	sharedStructuresKey: Buffer.from([ 2 ])
+	sharedStructuresKey: Symbol.for('structures')
 })
 ```
 Once shared structures has been enabled, you can store JavaScript objects just as you would normally would, and lmdb-store will automatically generate, increment, and save the structural information in the provided key to improve storage efficiency and performance.
 You never need to directly access this key, just be aware that that entry is being used by lmdb-store.